grumpyjames/birding-almanac/features/a-200-bird-year/part-21-the-farnes-and-more.md

 We alight on Inner Farne and are not immediately attacked by hordes of angry Arctic Terns.
-We guess that only starts to happen once the chicks are hatched; the last time we were here a couple of weeks later in the year.
+We guess that only starts to happen once the chicks are hatched; the last time we were here, it was a couple of weeks later in the year.

 <figure class="figure">